-The total project construction cost, including the equipment, construction, development, financing, legal, and study costs, is estimated to be \$1,050 per kilowatt of installed nameplate capacity.
-Therefore, for a project size that ranges from 181.5 MW (under the middle scenario) to 246 MW (under lower end scenario), the project would cost approximately \$190.5 to \$258.3 million.
+The total project construction cost, including the equipment, construction, development, financing, legal, and study costs, is estimated to be \$190,000,000 for a 65-turbine project (ECONorthwest 2006).

 2.4 MITIGATION MEASURES INHERENT IN THE PROJECT DESIGN

 In addition to complying with applicable codes and standards and implementing best management practices for erosion and sedimentation control, a number of measures have been included in the facility design to eliminate or minimize the project's impacts on the environment.
 These measures are presented throughout Chapter 3, Affected Environment, Impacts, and Mitigation Measures, for each resource topic.
 These measures have also been summarized in Table 1-3.